-Although very different, similarities exist between the tension that surrounded the Berlin Wall and Australia’s division over Australia Day.
+Although very different, similarities do exist between the tension that surrounded the Berlin Wall and Australia’s division over Australia Day.

 In the years after WW2, Berlin found itself isolated from the rest of Democratic West Germany.
 It became an island surrounded by Communist East Germany.
-Germans in this region were divided by political ideologies and a 155km wall.
+Germans in this region were divided by political ideologies and a 155km wall that encircled Berlin.

 In Australia, we aren’t dealing with Communism Vs Democracy.
-Both Indigenous and Non-Indigenous people are relatively in favour of a democratic system; even though the current model is failing.
-But there are some very different ideologies that exist between those in power in Australia compared to ideologies held by many Indigenous people.
+Both Indigenous and Non-Indigenous people are relatively in favour of a democratic system; even though the current system has its faults.
+Here, we are faced with some very different ideologies that exist between those in power in Australia compared to ideologies held by many Indigenous people.

 The most stark difference between Indigenous ideologies and the government’s are in regards to land management.
 The government seeks to exploit and profit from the land whereas Indigenous people prefer to protect the land for the survival of future generations.
 There are differences in other areas (like education and families) but land management lies at the core of the divide here in Australia.

 Up until the late 1960’s Australia had walls too.
 Indigenous people were isolated from non-Indigenous Australians.
 Aboriginal people were forced to remain in mission camps or reservations under strict control of the government.
 This all changed after the 1967 referendum where Australians decided that Indigenous people were ready to become citizens in our own land.
 Interesting concept hey?

 Well this concept came with the belief that we would eventually integrate or assimilate into non-Indigenous society and adopt all of the western ideologies.
 We are now 60 years down the track.
 The government propaganda in our education systems and the media have failed to convert our ways.
 We are now seeing more independence in our communities with a resurgence of traditional language, cultural education and leadership.
 Unfortunately the government propaganda has influenced a majority of non-Indigenous Australians who feel our ideologies belong in the stone age.
 They struggle to understand why we don’t want to assimilate into their way of life.